Roman Era in Derby 2017

 On the extreme right the Patricians had hoped to use their superior numbers of units to overwhelm the Imperial Auxilia, in a clash which saw Gripping Beast vs Warlord Games plastics in a form of brutal combat which would undoubtedly require gallons of polystyrene cement to repair the casualties. |

-As if possessed by the long-dead soul of Marc Anthony's olive-oil rubbed goat-scrotum, the Imperial Roman Legions were nothing if not thorough and efficient, and as the Ostrogoths struggled to finish off their opponents the Legions moved up and crushed the Ostrogoth general in a deadly embrace.
+As if possessed by the long-dead soul of Emperor Neros' quail-stuffed often expressed preference for prawns over snails, the Imperial Roman Legions were nothing if not thorough and efficient, and as the Ostrogoths struggled to finish off their opponents the Legions moved up and crushed the Ostrogoth general in a deadly embrace.
 The Gothic attack was stalling and the battle seemed to be slipping away from the Patricians.

 As the Sarmatians sought to tighten their grip on the Patrician left flank, the Decadent Legionaries joined forces with their Equites Sagitarii to mount a fairly impotent rearguard action to try and delay the Sarmatian attack.